-After 11 months of diagnosis, surgery, chemotherapy and radiation for Breast Cancer, it is a time for me to summarize what I’ve learned.
+After over a year of diagnosis, surgery, chemotherapy and radiation for Breast Cancer, it is a time for me to summarize what I’ve learned.
 Here is my Top Ten list.

 1) There is more to being positive than slapping a smiley face on a life or death health crisis.